morphy80/timeless_men/README.md

 #### Django-allauth features
 - Allauth templates customized for this project.

-#### 404 error page
+#### 404 and 500 error pages
-Custom 404 page contain error messages and error handlers to catch these errors.
-My custom messages allow the user to redirect back to the home page.
+Custom 404 and 500 pages contain error messages and error handlers to catch these errors.
+A custom message with a link allows the user to redirect back to the home page.

 ### Features Left to Implement
 #### Admin: defensive modal